 1 – Have someone else help you with your measurements.
 You might feel silly having your BFF wrap measuring tape around your bust line, but having someone else help you out could very well mean more accurate measurements.
 That person will be looking straight at you, as opposed to you looking down at yourself and twisting about.

 2 – Don’t be consumed by the measurements.
 They’re just numbers.
 If you find that the corresponding dress size is a number bigger than you had hoped, do NOT order down a size and hope that you can whip yourself into shape in X amount of time to fit into it.
 It can be a very costly mistake if the gown simply won’t fit when the time comes.
 It’s going to be a whole lot easier to take a dress in than to let it out.
 Besides, you are beautiful in Mac Duggal at every size, so don’t fret if there’s an extra inch than what you wanted.
 Mac Duggal has a dress for you!

-Mac Duggal provides measurement sizing for all dress collections, including full length evening gowns, cocktail dresses, plus-size dresses, and the Sugar children’s line of pageant dresses.
+Mac Duggal provides measurement sizing for all dress collections, including full length evening gowns, cocktail dresses, and plus-size dresses.

 Different designers may have slight variations on the chart, but in general, they are similar enough to give you a more definitive idea of your actual dress size.

 Once you have all your measurements, you’ll be able to answer the question of “what size dress do you wear” with confidence!